nondescryptid/opendoc-state-court-judgments/2019_SGDC_40/report.md

 28     The Accused elected to give evidence.
 He also called a CNB officer, DW2 Staff Sergeant Ang Xin Wei (“SSgt Ang”), to testify for the Defence.

 29     In essence, the Accused claimed that the HSA certificates showed that he had consumed two kinds of drugs.
 He also took issue with the testimonies of the HSA analysts that diamorphine had “become monoacetylmorphine”, which was detected in his urine specimens.
 He claimed that the analysts had not specified which drug he had consumed, and that “…. people are rarely being caught for monoacetylmorphine, even for capital punishment.
 It’s either---it’s for morphine and diamorphine.
-Their report does not show monoacetylmorphine.” [\[note: 10\]](#Ftn_10) In addition, the Accused denied having consumed any drug, and insisted that the last time he did so was in 1997.
+Their report does not show monoacetylmorphine.” [^10] In addition, the Accused denied having consumed any drug, and insisted that the last time he did so was in 1997.
 Further, the Accused said that if he had indeed consumed drugs, he would have pleaded guilty and not claimed trial.
 He was also unhappy that the CNB officers had arrested him and taken the Procodin found on him.

 30     When asked whether he could suggest any reason why monoacetylmorphine was found in his urine specimens, the Accused was unable to explain, other than saying that he would not know how the HSA analysts had carried out their analysis.
 He added that “I’m not saying that they are wrong, or they are bad.
-I’ve never seen this drug before and neither have I consume it.”[\[note: 11\]](#Ftn_11) The Accused further argued that the analysts could not provide any proof to substantiate their conclusions, other than their own oral evidence.
+I’ve never seen this drug before and neither have I consume it.”[^11] The Accused further argued that the analysts could not provide any proof to substantiate their conclusions, other than their own oral evidence.
 When specifically asked to elaborate on the nature of his disagreement with the analysts’ conclusions, the Accused could only say that “…the report is incorrect.
-That’s my basis….” and “There’s no point for me to say anything further.”[\[note: 12\]](#Ftn_12)
+That’s my basis….” and “There’s no point for me to say anything further.”[^12]

 31     As for his cautioned statement (P1), the Accused stated that he had told SSS Tan about his brother’s suicide and about him (the Accused) feeling sad and having depression.
 This was what SSS Tan had written in P1.
 In addition, the Accused denied that he had told SSS Tan that he had consumed drugs.
 The Accused added that if he had indeed consumed drugs, he would not have gone for his urine test on 18th April 2018.
 As for his signature that appeared on P1, the Accused claimed that when P1 was handed to him by SSS Tan, it was folded and he (the Accused) had not read it when he signed it.

-32     The Accused also claimed that while he was able to see, read and understand the four sentences that were recorded by SSS Tan in P1, which were allegedly his own words, he “did not pay attention to what was written” [\[note: 13\]](#Ftn_13).
+32     The Accused also claimed that while he was able to see, read and understand the four sentences that were recorded by SSS Tan in P1, which were allegedly his own words, he “did not pay attention to what was written” [^13].
 He insisted that of the four sentences, only the second sentence (“My brother had committed suicide and I’m very sad, I have a depression”), which was found in the middle of the entire paragraph, came from him.
 The Accused was, however, not able to say why SSS Tan had included the other three (incriminating) sentences in the same paragraph that allegedly did not come from the Accused.
-In addition, the Accused insisted that he was told to sign the statement, and he signed it accordingly[\[note: 14\]](#Ftn_14).
-Further, despite the fact that “Notice of Warning” in P1 had been read to him, the Accused admitted that he did not tell SSS Tan that he was innocent and that he did not consume monoacetylmorphine.[\[note: 15\]](#Ftn_15)
+In addition, the Accused insisted that he was told to sign the statement, and he signed it accordingly[^14].
+Further, despite the fact that “Notice of Warning” in P1 had been read to him, the Accused admitted that he did not tell SSS Tan that he was innocent and that he did not consume monoacetylmorphine.[^15]

 33     The Accused also produced his long statement (D1) which was recorded by SSgt Ang, on 18th of April 2018, at about 11:00am.
 This was recorded about 5 hours before his cautioned statement P1 was recorded.
 In D1, there were references to two certificates that were shown to the Accused by SSgt Ang during the recording of D1.
 While the laboratory report number of one of the certificates recorded in D1 corresponded to the laboratory report (P7) issued by Ms Zhang, the laboratory number of the other certificate that was recorded by SSgt Ang in D1 (“AT-1833-02741-002-01”), did not correspond with the laboratory number (“AT-1833-2488-002-01”) found on the HSA certificate (P8) produced by Mr Ong.

 34     The Accused thus insisted on calling SSgt Ang to testify, as he claimed that someone had doctored his urine specimen that was analysed by HSA.
 In any event, the Accused said that for the certificates that SSgt Ang had shown to him when she was recording D1, he did not take note of the particulars written on the certificates.
-Instead, he only noticed that the certificates stated that “monoacetylmorphine was detected”. [\[note: 16\]](#Ftn_16)
+Instead, he only noticed that the certificates stated that “monoacetylmorphine was detected”. [^16]

 35     When SSgt Ang took the stand, she admitted that she had wrongly recorded the laboratory number of one of the certificates that she had shown to the Accused when she recorded D1.
 She testified that she had actually showed P7 and P8 to him when she recorded D1, and that there was in fact no certificate with laboratory number “1833-02741-002-01” even though this was the laboratory number of the certificate recorded on D1.
-SSgt Ang explained that there had been a typographical error in D1, in that she had wrongly recorded the laboratory number of one of the certificates that she had showed to the Accused as having laboratory number “1833-02741-002-01”.[\[note: 17\]](#Ftn_17)
+SSgt Ang explained that there had been a typographical error in D1, in that she had wrongly recorded the laboratory number of one of the certificates that she had showed to the Accused as having laboratory number “1833-02741-002-01”.[^17]

 ## (6)   Rebuttal evidence from PW9 Mr Muhd Thobraani Mohd Soom (“IO Thobraani”),

 36     SSgt Ang’s evidence - that she had wrongly recorded the laboratory number of one of the certificates in D1 that she showed to the Accused - was corroborated by the evidence of the investigating officer, PW9 Mr Muhd Thobraani Mohd Soom (“IO Thobraani”).
-IO Thobraani confirmed that the certificate with the laboratory number “AT-1833-02741-002-01” that was recorded in D1 (which was purportedly shown by SSgt Ang to the Accused) does not even exist. [\[note: 18\]](#Ftn_18) Instead, there was only a HSA certificate with a laboratory number “AT-1833-02741-002-**03**” that had a similar reference number to “AT-1833-02741-002-**01**”.
+IO Thobraani confirmed that the certificate with the laboratory number “AT-1833-02741-002-01” that was recorded in D1 (which was purportedly shown by SSgt Ang to the Accused) does not even exist. [^18] Instead, there was only a HSA certificate with a laboratory number “AT-1833-02741-002-**03**” that had a similar reference number to “AT-1833-02741-002-**01**”.
 However, this certificate (with laboratory number “AT-1833-02741-002-**03**”) was actually issued for another accused person ‘Maula Bin Ibrahim’.

 37     To corroborate his evidence, IO Thobraani produced two certificates, P9 and P10 which had been issued in connection with the urine tests for another accused person ‘Maula Bin Ibrahim’.
 P9 was the certificate with laboratory number “AT-1833-02741-001-**03**,” whilst P10 was the certificate with laboratory number “AT-1833-02741-002-**03**”.
 It is relevant to note that the two certificates (P9 and P10), which were issued for ‘Maula Bin Ibrahim’, had stated that methamphetamine (not “monoacetylmorphine”) was detected in the urine specimens.